D1337ed/Angular-Guide.SignalStore.InhertianceStructure/README.md

 Add the base Feature `withMethods()` and pass the store.
 Note that `rxMethod` from [`@ngrx/signals/rxjs-interop`](https://ngrx.io/guide/signals/rxjs-integration) always requires a Type such as `void`, `number`, `string`...
 `pipe` is used to chain the RxJS Operators such as [`tap`](https://rxjs.dev/api/operators/tap) and [`switchMap`](https://rxjs.dev/api/operators/switchMap) together.
-If `withCallState` is being used, `tap` can patch the Store and set the State to loading, make sure to use the proper Collection Name if the Feature is being used.
+If `withCallState` is being used, `tap` can be used to patch the Store and set the State to loading.
+Make sure to use the proper Collection Name if the Feature is being used.
 Using your `store` you can now access Methods from your [`service`](src/app/services/score.ts#L8#C14).
 Now add a [`tapResponse`](https://ngrx.io/guide/operators/operators#tapresponse) with another `pipe` and use the `next` Callback for your Data.
-The `error` Callback is used to change the Store State in case an Error occurs.
+The `error` Callback is used to change the Store State in case an Error occurs, add the Collection Name the same way as in `tap`, as additional Argument after `err`.
 `complete` runs when the Operation succeeds while `finalize` runs regardless of the Outcome of the Operation.

 ```js